geovannimp/Kanboard-RefactorTheme/README.md

 Refactor Theme
 ==============================

-Provides a better look and feel
+Provides a better look and feel to Kanboard

 Author
 ------